Find Affordable College Courses

 $40,380 Average Tuition & Fees

-Western New England University came in at #10 in this year’s edition of the Best Value Engineering Schools in Massachusetts ranking.
+Western New England University did quite well in this year’s ranking of the best value schools for engineering students.
+It came in at #10 on the list.
 Western New England is a small private not-for-profit school located in the midsize city of Springfield.

 In-state tuition fees for undergraduate students at Western New England are $40,380 per year.
 On average, engineering graduates from Western New England take out $27,000 in student loans while working on their degree.